-Businesses that work with clients in the retail sector are facing long waits for payments of invoices which can create cash flow problems.
+Businesses that work with clients in the retail sector are regularly facing late payments and long waits for invoices which can create cash flow problems.
 New research from credit reference agency Experian found that Tesco are the worst retailer for paying on time, as on average they are 106 days late paying their suppliers.

 Experian put together a list of the UK’s biggest names in the retail sector and analysed how long it took each one to pay their supplier invoices.
-While some retailers have been found to be relatively quick when it comes to paying their invoices, many take an average of 45 days (a month and a half) or longer to pay up.
+While some retailers have been found to be relatively quick when it comes to paying their invoices, many often make late payments take an average of 45 days (a month and a half) or longer to pay up.

 Fortnum & Mason, Lidl and House of Fraser were the quickest retailers to pay taking between five and 15 days over invoice terms to pay; while the Big Four supermarkets, Debenhams and Iceland all take between 70 (over two months) and 106 (three and a half months) to pay suppliers.

-Many small businesses feel that obtaining a contract with a large retailer can be a great opportunity for them but it can cause monetary issues they have not faced before if and/or when invoices are not paid on time.
+Many small businesses feel that obtaining a contract with a large retailer can be a great opportunity for them, but it can cause monetary issues they have not faced before if and/or when late payments incur.
 This can be particularly damaging for small business suppliers at Christmas when the volume of goods sent out is worth a significant amount of money but payment could be some months away.